Mazurek (cake): Appearance and symbolism

 Its symbolism is closely associated with the period of Wielki Post (Polish for Lent) thus marking its successful completion.
 In fact, after a 40-day fast (not a total abstinence from food by any means), which is celebrated in Christian liturgy in memory of the Temptation of Christ, mazurek was supposed to be the rich reward for adherence to faith and tradition.
 Although today, the religious meaning of mazurek is virtually lost in Poland, the cake is closely associated with the seasonal celebrations nevertheless.

-Usually, the decorative patterns includes Easter symbols like hares, pussy willows and Easter greetings.
+Usually, the decorative patterns includes Easter symbols like eggs, hares, pussy willows and Easter greetings.

 News portal Wirtualna Polska insisted that mazurek cannot resemble any other regular cake.
 It is supposed to be flat in multitude of varieties, each with different flavour and lavishly decorated.
 Twelve of them (served side by side, as claimed by the magazine), would not be entirely out of line traditionally.

 At Christmas, the emphasis on a symbolic number twelve is closely related to the Twelve Apostles at the Last Supper, celebrated by Catholics by twelve different food offerings.